pietrobassi/bunnybook/README.md

 ## Architectural considerations
 #### Authentication
 Authentication is performed via JWT access tokens + JWT refresh tokens (which are rotated at every refresh and stored in the database in order to allow session banning): with appropriate secret-sharing mechanisms, this configuration prevents the need for backend services to call a stateful user session holder (e.g. Redis) on every API call.
 Access tokens are saved in localStorage whilst refresh token are stored inside secure, HTTP only cookies.
+Saving access tokens in localStorage is not ideal since it exposes them to XSS attacks, but this choice comes from early stages of development where I wanted to use the same access token to authenticate both API calls and websocket connections and I was leveraging a websocket library that wasn't able to read Cookies inside "on connect" event handler; now, since Socket.IO can access them, a nice and easy fix would be to store access tokens in secure Cookies as well.

 #### Caching
 There are 2 Redis instances - one for chat/notifications and one for caching - in order not to have a single point of failure: a crash of cache backend shouldn't affect messaging!
 This is also the reason why backend code ignores failed cache calls (it just logs them) and goes on querying PostgreSQL/Neo4j to preserve Bunnybook functionality.